 SmartLoop is another great feature Tailwind provides.
 It can save you hours of manual pinning.

-Once you’ve added your best pins to smart loop they’ll be recirculated for you indefinitely.
+Once you’ve added your best pins to the smart loop they’ll be recirculated for you indefinitely.

 All of your best-performing pins will automatically be imported for you.
 Make the most of your evergreen content too with this feature.